ArsamAryandoust/ArsamAryandoust/README.md

 Doroud doustan 👋

+Interested in applications of AI and ML for tackling climate change.
+See my list of publications for more.

 Let's utilize AI to turn our world into a better place..

 ![](https://github.com/ArsamAryandoust/ArsamAryandoust/blob/master/rollover.gif)